TeogopK/Playing-Cards-Object-Detection/presentation/presentation.md

 - Creating and labeling the input data.
 - Defining the exact output format that we want.
+- Training the model to search for the picture of a card.

 ---
 # Relevant papers